 Can we look at it the other way as well?
 Is it possible not just to exclude but can we also include certain areas that we want?

-100% yeah.
-I mean you certainly should start by including.
+You certainly should start by including.
 I can’t tell you how many times I’ve jumped into campaigns with new clients and they can be whatever business you want, but if they’re a local business, you see them targeting the entire United States and they can’t figure out why they’re not getting a return on their ad spend.
 Happens all the time.
 It’s really just poor management.

 So what I’ve taken from you so far, if I’m looking at this from a 30,000 foot view, there are a number of criteria, of layers that we need to take into consideration when building an account and maintaining an account.
 There’s so many variables and with one variable out of line it could significantly affect how our campaigns are performing.

 Sure.
 I think something else that often gets overlooked is finding something that is trackable yet still scalable.
 Word of mouth from say a doctor’s office is trackable because you can hear, oh, I got referred to you by John Smith.
 However, that’s not really a scalable marketing campaign.
 At the same time, billboards is certainly scalable.
 You go in, you write your check, they’ll give you as many billboards as you want to take.
 However, it’s not really a trackable marketing technique because how are you going to know where someone first heard about your brand?

 So Mike, with the billboard, again, they could have seen the information, they could have looked it up later on.
 They could have placed a phone call later on who knows where their journey started.

 So what do we do now?
 How do we know if Google Ads is good for a potential customer or not and how can we ensure that we give our listeners the best possible information upfront to consider when thinking about AdWords for their business?